jonsimonsen/Casimo/README.md

   -A lack of a well planned design before starting on this version has led to some messy code.
 Some refactoring should be looked into soon. <br />
   -Doing a larger scale test, and comparing the successfulness of each strat should be added soon. <br />

+v.0.4: <br />
+  -The code has been partly refactored.
+An example is making actual getter- and setter-functions.
+More can be done here. <br />
+  -It was looked into using heritage for some of the classes.
+None of the classes has enough similarities yet to make this a high priority. <br />
+  -Some larger tests have been run (see the paragraph about testing). <br />